‘Unlawful Protocol’ dismissal ruling upheld by appeal court

 Appeals in both cases were dismissed.

-Lady Justice Keegan said the overall conclusion is that they have determined none of the legal arguments prevail, and accordingly the appeals are dismissed and the decision of the trial judge affirmed.
+Lady Justice Keegan said the senior judges determined none of the legal arguments prevail, and accordingly the appeals are dismissed and the decision of the trial judge affirmed.

 An attempt to take the case to the Supreme Court is expected.